Illinois Court Records

 - Criminal trespass on real property

-According to the law in Illinois, punishment for a Class C misdemeanor should not be more than 30 days in jail.
-The period of probation cannot be more than two years, and the convict cannot be fined more than $1,500 per offense or the value specified for the offense.
+According to the law in Illinois, the punishment for a Class C misdemeanor should not be more than 30 days in jail.
+The probation period cannot be more than two years, and the convict cannot be fined more than $1,500 per offense or the value specified.
 Some Class C misdemeanors include:

 - Assault,